 Marwan Rechmaoui: Metropolis

 Join us for the book launch of Marwan Rechmaoui’s latest book, Metropolis - published by Kaph Books.
-For the occasion, Rechmaoui's iconic artwork Beirut Caoutchouc will be exhibited for the day.
+For the occasion, Rechmaoui's iconic artwork Beirut Caoutchouc will be exhibited on Wednesday and Thursday 20 and 21 September.

 Metropolis is the monograph of artist Marwan Rechmaoui, covering twenty years of works.
 One of the most important post-war contemporary artists from Lebanon and the region, Rechmaoui derives inspiration from the geography and rich cultural history of Beirut, his work often reflects themes of urbanization and contemporary social and behavioral demographics.